 How Funeral Trust Help People Qualify For Medicaid

 The only reason to consider a funeral trust to pay for your funeral and burial costs is to shelter your assets from Medicaid.

 Funds you set aside in an irrevocable trust will not be counted as assets when determining your eligibility to receive Medicaid or Supplementary Security Income (SSI).
 On the other hand, funds placed in a revocable trust can be taken by Medicaid if your other assets have been depleted.

-Higher valued assets like home furnishings, automobile, wedding, and engagement rings are not counted towards these limits, including the Medicaid applicant’s home if she and her spouse live in it,
+Higher valued assets like home furnishings, automobiles, weddings, and engagement rings are not counted towards these limits, including the house where the applicant and her spouse live in it,

 Medicaid does not count the funds in an irrevocable funeral trust as countable assets.
 You can make the assignment right up until the time you need to enter a nursing home.

-Although, you can use this planning strategy as a pre-planning tool since there are several benefits from a funeral trust.
+Although, you can use this planning strategy as a pre-planning tool since a funeral trust has several benefits.